Civitasv/Civitasv/README.md

 8. Render Image and Video in terminal: [term_image](https://github.com/Civitasv/learning-cplusplus/tree/master/term_image)
 9. to be continued...

-Also, 💬 ask me about anything, I am happy to help;
+Also, 💬 ask me about anything, I am happy to help.

 📈 my Github stats